Azametzin/100-days-of-code/log.md

 ### Day 4: Thursday, January 18, 2018

-Studied about Data Structures in JavaScript, also explored what's new in ES8 (ES2017) #100DaysOfCode #freeCodeCamp
+Studied about Data Structures in JavaScript, also explored what's new in ES8 (ES2017).

+### Day 5: Friday, January 19, 2018

+I tested different ways of building templates with CSS grid and flexbox.